 <skill content>

-This will mean that if I go to Claude Code and ask “please investigate feed speed”, the skill will not be invoked.
+This will mean that if you go to Claude Code and ask “please investigate feed speed”, the skill will not be invoked.
+You need to write /investigate-speed-feed.
+This is fine, because people who need to use the skill should know about the skill.

-I organize the team-wide skills and company-wide skills into two folders.
+Organize the team-wide skills and company-wide skills into two folders.

 skills/